About The Program

 Lunch Break

-Session 3: Spectrum sharing between Satellite and Terrestrial Services
+Session 3: Spectrum sharing between Satellite and Terrestrial Services, particularly in 6 GHz and Ka bands

 • Planning for upper 6 GHz – 6425-7125 MHz issues for sharing between satellites, Wi-Fi and terrestrial IMT